 For the longest time, new Moms delivering their babies via C-section was an atypical thing.
-It was mostly warranted in cases when the health of an infant, parent or both was at risk.
+It was mostly warranted in cases when the health of the baby, mother or both was at risk.

 Over the past 20 years, however, C-section delivery rates have soared, nearly doubling to almost 30 million annually, amounting to 21 percent of all births worldwide.